Promoting Fairness through Hyperparameter Optimization: Acknowledgment

 Figure~\ref{fig:adult_fairlearn} shows a plot of the models selected by FB-auto over 15 runs on the Adult dataset.
-The introduction of EG creates a new cluster of models in our search space (shown in orange), consisting of possible fairness-accuracy trade-offs in a previously unoccupied region (compare with Figure~\ref{fig:Adult_selected}).
-However, even though these models were trained specifically targeting our fairness metric (equality of opportunity) while the remaining models were trained in a fairness-blind manner, Fairband chooses other model types more often than not.
-Indeed, the selected NNs and DTs arguably represent the best fairness-accuracy trade-offs.
-Interestingly, the types of ML models on the Pareto frontier is distinctly different from those observed on the AOF dataset (Figure~\ref{fig:AOF_fairlearn}).
-However, once again, RF consistently displays worse fairness-accuracy trade-offs than LGBM, and these relations between specific hyperparameters and better/worse fairness will be studied in future work.
-Similarly to the results on the AOF dataset, it is shown that blindly applying bias reduction techniques may lead to sub-optimal fairness-accuracy trade-offs.
+The introduction of EG~\cite{Agarwal2018} creates a new cluster of models in our search space (shown in pink), consisting of possible fairness-performance trade-offs in a previously unoccupied region.
+However, even though these models were trained specifically targeting our fairness metric while the remaining models were trained in a fairness-blind manner, FB-auto chooses other model types more often than not.
+Indeed, the selected NNs and DTs arguably represent the best fairness-performance trade-offs.
+Interestingly, the types of ML models on the Pareto frontier are markedly different from those observed on the AOF dataset (Figure~\ref{fig:AOF_fairlearn}).
+However, once again, RF consistently displays worse fairness-performance trade-offs than LGBM.
+Similarly to the results on the AOF dataset, it is shown that blindly applying bias reduction techniques may lead to sub-optimal fairness-performance trade-offs.